goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 ![](Images/cars_diagnostics.png?raw=true)

 1. The *residuals vs fitted* plot is used to check the homogeneity of variance.
 The residuals should be somewhat equally spread around the dashed horizontal line (the line of best fit).
-We see a few _outliers_ (identified by row numbers).
+We see a few _outliers_ identified by row numbers.

    - While the outliers could be removed, you should first ask why the values might differ from the rest and why their removal could be justified.
    - **Question:** Can you think of a situation where it would be OK to remove an outlier?
 How about when it might not be a good idea?